 Even the leaders in different universes are saying, “The information’s there.
 It’s irrefutable.”
 But the message isn’t getting out, and now it’s becoming a communication challenge, I would argue.
 And I think my mother’s foundation is being directed towards — We have to put more money into communication.
 The message is clear.
 If you want to argue, it’s like climate change.
 I know everybody doesn’t agree with it, but I think the science would show that it’s a real issue.

 Early Learning Nation: Now, something that surprised me, you have argued, and as we’ve been discussing, that business leaders need to convince lawmakers to do more to support early childhood education.
 And I’d expect that type of leadership … I would almost expect the inverse.
 That public sector leaders would be inspiring the business leaders.
 Why do you see it the way you see it?

 Scott McCain: Well, because it’s very simple from my view, Chris.
 The lawmakers … I’ll speak on what’s going on in Canada.

 Early Learning Nation: Yes, please.

 Scott McCain: I think probably the United States is a little different.
 But certainly in Canada, the lawmakers are inundated with many different priorities that they have to either deal with or face or consider.
 ECE is just one.
 So, from their perspective, they look at this to some extent and say, “Okay, this is going to cost money.
-I have to go to my constituents and either … Or my colleagues in cabinet, or provincial colleagues, or federal, and convince them that this is money well worth spent.
-And if we’re going to spent more, it could involve a higher tax.”
+I have to go to my constituents or my colleagues in cabinet, or provincial colleagues, or federal, and convince them that this is money well worth spent.
+And if we’re going to spend more, it could involve a higher tax.”
 Nobody wants … Politicians don’t like higher tax.

 Early Learning Nation: Nope.